 At Trinity St Stephen CE Aided First School we want to give each child the very best opportunity to Achieve Success within our Caring Christian Environment.

-Our curriculum will fulfil the legal requirements of the Early Years Foundation Stage (EYFS) and the National Curriculum Key Stage 1 and Key Stage 2 programmes of study.
+Our curriculum fulfils the legal requirements of the Early Years Foundation Stage (EYFS) and the National Curriculum Key Stage 1 and Key Stage 2 programmes of study.

-Our curriculum will promote the development of each child as a whole person.
-To this end when designing the curriculum we will ensure that it promotes Spiritual, Physical, Intellectual, Cultural, Emotional and Social development (SPICES).
+Our curriculum promotes the development of each child as a whole person.
+To this end when designing the curriculum we ensure that it promotes Spiritual, Physical, Intellectual, Cultural, Emotional and Social development.

-Our curriculum will aim to ensure that each pupil has a positive attitude to learning and retains their natural curiosity as they mature.
+Our curriculum aims to ensure that each pupil has a positive attitude to learning and retains their natural curiosity as they mature.
 We seek to ensure that pupils are actively involved in their learning acquiring the vital skills that teach them how to learn.